 Additional longevity records from Guinness include:

 - The oldest horse twins, Taff and Griff, were born in 1982 and owned by the Veteran Horse Society in the Welsh county of North Pembrokeshire.
 The last public report of the pony duo was in 2016, so the then 34-year-old Taff and Griff may well still be alive.

 Longevity on the Rise

-With veterinarians' increasing knowledge of equine care and medicine, as well as the rise of social media and better record-keeping, it's likely that the world will see the standing records broken in the future.
+With veterinarians' increasing knowledge of equine care and medicine, as well as the rise of social media and better record-keeping, the world will likely see the standing records broken in the future.
 Several horses are on their way to beating Shayne's record.